stefaanc/stefaanc.github.io/_posts/2020-03-01-notes-on-implementing-comments.md

 - add client-side syntax-highlighting in comment-preview
 - support for mailgun or alternative

-Not related to comments, but possibly of interest for posts
-- add permalinks to headers
-- add a TOC

 So, this is it for now.
 Still some stuff to do, as you can see.
 If you see something that I forgot about, please don't hesitate to leave me a comment.